pleabargain/PySimpleGUI-simple-story-generator/README.md

 * TODO get the list from a preloaded .CSV

 # done
-* Allow users to choose which story to generate.
+* Allow users to choose which sentence to generate.
 * read in a list of values to populate a dropdown
-* TODO populate the fields with adjectives as drop downs
+* populate the fields with drop downs

 # license